seancdavis/seancdavis-com/www/src/blog/posts/2021-10-08-generate-meta-images-for-blog-posts-with-node.md

     npm run generate:images

 This will generate images for any post that isn't already referencing one.
-If I used the files generated from the `generate:files` script I shared above, I now have an image file at `images/2021-03-27-a-delectus-non-qui-quo.png` (notice it adds the date to the image to help ensure it will be unique).
+If I used the files generated from the `generate:files` script I shared above, I now have an image file at `images/2021-03-27-a-delectus-non-qui-quo.png`.
+(The date was added to the image filename to help ensure it will be unique)

+{% post_image
+    src="/blog/211007/2021-03-27-a-delectus-non-qui-quo.png",
+    alt="Automatically generated meta image from example post" %}

+{% callout type="note" %}
+I pulled this from the LogRocket example, which is why the image is styled in this way.
+{% endcallout %}

 And if I look back at `content/a-delectus-non-qui-quo.md` I now see an `image` reference.